Chillin' in Another World with Level 2 Super Cheat Powers: Main characters

-A knight of Klyrode, seeking to gain a noble title in order to restore her family's lost prestige.
+The leader of a C-Rank party of adventurers who become Flio and Rys's housemates, eventually joining their neutral position toward the war.
+A knight of Klyrode seeking to gain a noble title to restore her family's lost prestige.
 Despite being a little lacking in common sense (thinking a bear respects chivalry), Balirossa is a competent fighter.
 She has feelings towards Gholl.